 Every year there are about 13-14 Fulbright ETAs placed in Kaohsiung county.
 If you'd like to know more about the daily life of a Kaohsiung ETA, go check out our Instagram page, @kaohsiungeta.

 As one of Taiwan's largest cities, Kaohsiung has international cuisine, cultural and historic attractions, nightlife, and more.
 Check out the whimsical art district Pier 2, or take a day trip to Kenting, one of Taiwan's most famous beaches.
 Hiking is also an option at Monkey Mountain, where as its namesake suggests, monkeys abound.

 Name: Fonda Mao

 Fonda Mao has been the Kaohsiung Fulbright ETA program since 2009.
-She was raised in Kaohsiung, and is very impressed with how the city has changed over the past decade.
+She was raised in Kaohsiung.
 Prior to her position with Fulbright, she lived in Vancouver, Canada, where she completed a B.A in hotel management and worked for an art school.
 After moving back to Kaohsiung, she worked for the 2009 Kaohsiung World Games Organizing Committee and was a Research Assistant at National Sun-Yat Sen University.